llanesleonardo/Docs/DevOps/GitHub/incorporatechanges.md

 ### Viewing merge queues

+---

 You can view the merge queue for a base branch in various places on GitHub.

 - On the Branches page for the repository.
 We recommend you use this route if you don't have or don't know about a pull request already in a queue, and if you want to see what's in that queue.
 For more information, see "Viewing branches in your repository."
 - On the pull request page when merge queue is required for merging, scroll to the bottom of the timeline and click the merge queue link.
 - The merge queue view shows the pull requests that are currently in the queue, with your pull requests clearly marked.

-### Handling pull requests removed from the merge queue
+## Handling pull requests removed from the merge queue

+---

 After grouping a pull request with the latest version of the target branch and changes ahead of it in the queue, if there are failed required status checks or conflicts with the base branch, GitHub will remove the pull request from the queue.

 The pull request timeline will display the reason why the pull request was removed from the queue.

 ## Closing a pull request

+---

 You may choose to close a pull request without merging it into the upstream branch.
 This can be handy if the changes proposed in the branch are no longer needed, or if another solution has been proposed in another branch.

+### Process' checklist

 1. Under your repository name, click Pull requests.
 2. In the "Pull Requests" list, click the pull request you'd like to close.